itpyi/surface_magic/check_face/sequence.md

     M->>D: d^2-1 detectors for syndrome
 ```

-should measure X checks of surface code during surgery
+should measure Z checks of surface code during surgery